bitwarden/contributing-docs/docs/getting-started/server/sso/local.md

 ## Configure Bitwarden

-1. Go back to your window with the SSO configuration page open
+1. Go back to your window with the SSO configuration page open.
 2. Complete the following values in the SAML Identity Provider Configuration section:

     1. Entity ID: